tigergraph/gitbook2spa/README.md

-# Gitbook to SPA
+# GitBook to SPA

 ## Introduction

-This tool is used to convert Gitbook exported data into a React SPA project
+This project is used to convert GitBook exported data into a React SPA.
+It can help you to read GitBook document locally.

 ## Docker Image